-- Dermatomyositis: Telangiectasia can occur in areas of the skin that are exposed to the sun, often including the neck, chest, shoulders, arms, and upper back.
+- Dermatomyositis: Telangiectasia can occur in areas of the skin exposed to the sun, often including the neck, chest, shoulders, arms, and upper back.

 When to see a doctor

-- Visit a doctor when a telangiectasia points to a more serious condition.
+- Visit a doctor when telangiectasia points to a more severe condition.

-- If many small lesions appear on the face, it could be a sign of HHT, which is potentially a serious condition.
+- If many small lesions appear on the face, it could signify HHT, which is potentially a serious condition.

-- Limited patches over the breasts and buttocks may indicate poikilodermal mycosis fungoides, a cancerous condition of the T cells in the immune system.
+- Little patches over the breasts and buttocks may indicate poikiloderma mycosis fungoides, a cancerous condition of the T cells in the immune system.

 Symptoms of Telangiectasia

-Telangiectasias are fine, thread-like lines that are usually pink or red but whiten under pressure.
+Telangiectasias are fine, thread-like lines, usually pink or red but whiten under pressure.
 Once telangiectasia appears on the skin, these small lines can range in color from red to blue or purple.

 They commonly occur on the face, nose, chin, and cheeks, where they can cause facial redness.

-Telangiectasias are also often present on the legs, chest, back, arms, and legs.
-People often refer to those that appear on the legs as spider veins.
+Telangiectasias are also often present on the legs, chest, back, arms, etc. People often refer to those that appear on the legs as spider veins.

-A spider telangiectasia is a telangiectasia that has a central red feeding vessel with outward branches.
+Spider telangiectasia is telangiectasia that has a central red feeding vessel with outward branches.

 Diagnosis of telangiectasia